RSGallery2/RSGallery2_Project/Documentation/J!4x/imagesBackend/ImagesListView.md

 (2) Select gallery

-Only image of selected  gallery will be shown
+Images of selected  gallery will be shown